2020–21 Czech First League: Teams relegated from Czech First League

 In the last season's format of the league, all teams played a round-robin home and away format of the league.
 After 30 matches the teams were divided into championship (top 6), play-off (7th–10th), and relegation (bottom 6) groups.
 Points and goals in the relegation group were fully carried over from the regular season.
 The last team should have been relegated and the two teams positioned 14th and 15th should have played a playoff format with second league teams positioned second and third.
 The relegation group was scheduled to conclude on 7 July 2020 but as a result of three Karviná players tested positive for COVID-19, the final two rounds of matches were postponed to 23 and 26 July.
 On 23 July, the date of the first postponed round, one player from Opava tested positive and the team was placed into two weeks long isolation which led to the abandonment of the last two rounds.

-On 24 July the league FA announced that due to time pressure, the relegation group would remain unfinished.
-As a consequence, no team can be relegated and the winner of the second league was promoted.
-To avoid playing the 2020–21 season with an odd number of teams, automatic promotion was granted to the second-placed team as well.
-The eliminations play-offs were cancelled and the number of participants for 2020–21 season increased from 16 to 18.
+On 24 July the league FA announced that due to time pressure, the relegation group would remain unfinished and as a consequence, no team could be relegated.
+To avoid playing the 2020–21 season with an odd number of teams, automatic promotion was extended to the second-placed team as well as the winners of the Second League.
+The elimination play-offs were cancelled and the number of participants for the 2020–21 season increased from 16 to 18.

-At the end of the regular season, the last position was occupied 1.
-FK Příbram, with elimination playoff spots held by MFK Karviná and SFC Opava.
+At the end of the regular season, 1.
+FK Příbram were in last position, with elimination playoff spots held by MFK Karviná and SFC Opava.
 The same order was recorded after playing three rounds of the relegation group.

 Teams promoted to Czech First League

 The second league was also impacted by COVID pandemic but fully finished after a delay.
-On 11 July 2020 in the penultimate round of the season FK Pardubice beat Vyšehrad 4–1 and secured automatic promotion for the first time in Czech football history.
+On 11 July 2020 in the penultimate round of the season FK Pardubice beat Vyšehrad 4–1 and secured automatic promotion to the First League for the first time in their history.
 Pardubice were previously represented three times in the Czechoslovak First League, by another team from the city, most recently in 1968.

-Since the decision that all sixteen teams would remain in the top league and to prevent having an odd number of participants, the second place holder Brno was invited to join the top tier after two years absence.
+Since the decision that all sixteen teams would remain in the top league and to prevent having an odd number of participants, the second place holder Brno was invited to join the top tier after an absence of two years.
 Third-placed team Dukla Prague remained in the second league without the right to play a playoff match.

 Locations and stadiums

-The home stadium of a newly promoted FK Pardubice is not certified by the league to host the First League matches.
+The home stadium of newly-promoted FK Pardubice was not certified by the league to host the First League matches.
 The club opted to play their home league matches at Bohemians' Ďolíček stadium.